Oldman10000/ski-carinthia/README.md

 * Ski map enlarged
 ![ski-map2](documentation/ski-map2.jpg)

 The next section allows a user to add ski passes to their shopping bag.
-There are three types of ticket available for each resort - adult, child and family passes.
+There are three types of tickets available for each resort - adult, child and family passes.
 All of these vary in price and are 'valid for any date'.
 A future feature that could be implemented is for a user to buy tickets for a specific date as well.
-This section is only visible for authenticated users, unauthenticated users are prompted to either log in or register in order to place an order.
+This section is only visible for authenticated users, unauthenticated users are prompted to either login or register to place an order.

 This function fulfills user story 10 :heavy_check_mark:

 ![add-to-bag](documentation/add-to-bag.jpg)

-Below, the 5 day weather forecast is shown for the resort.
+Below, the 5-day weather forecast is shown for the resort.
 This is useful if a user is in the area and wishes to see the conditions for the upcoming days.
-Information displayed is the dates, temperature ranges, a weather description and the level of snow, which is especially important for a skiing resort.
-At the time of writing it is mid summer, so the displayed snow units are at 0cm, however during skiing season these numbers will 'hopefully' be higher.
+The information displayed is the dates, temperature ranges, a weather description and the level of snow, which is especially important for a skiing resort.
+At the time of writing it is mid-summer, so the displayed snow units are at 0cm, however, during skiing season these numbers will 'hopefully' be higher.

 This fulfills user story 5 :heavy_check_mark: